TrinityTrihawks/2022/README.md

  * an in-progress one ball auto

- for one reason or another, our final competition code ended up in the shootyBits branch
+ for one reason or another, our final competition code ended up in the shootyBits branch.